LITdevs/nyalib/README.md

 await nyafile.load((await fetch("https://quarky.nineplus.sh/quarky.nya")).arrayBuffer(), true);
 ```

 Here we use nyalib to load an external Nyafile.
+It takes ArrayBuffers or Blobs, so we are converting the fetch accordingly before passing it.

-Notice that we are passing a boolean to `load()`.
+Notice that we are passing a truthy value to `load()` after the buffer.
 This indicates that the Nyafile we are loading will be our *default* Nyafile.
 You can omit that for it to be a *skin* Nyafile.
-Assets are loaded in the order of skin -> default -> error.
+If a file is present in the skin, the skin's copy is prioritized over the default in all getters.

 If you use `load()` again while already having a default/skin Nyafile, the respective cache will get overwritten with the new one and any old blob URLs will be released.
+As a result, you can only have one default and (optionally) one skin Nyafile loaded at a time.

 ### Blob URLs

 nyalib v3 is very easy to use if you just want [blob URLs](https://www.w3.org/TR/FileAPI/#url).
 With the NyaFile instance you created, pass an asset's name **without the file extension** to `getFileURL(name)`.
 There's your blob URL, use it wherever you throw your media.

 Why no file extension?
 Let's say your original asset was a jpg and the skin has a png instead.
 This wouldn't work normally.
 Therefore file extensions are ignored in nyalib.
-You can use `getFileType` to see what the MIME type was, but keep in mind this is just based on the extension, and doesn't guarantee that the file isn't a pipe bomb in disguise.
+You can use `getFileType` to see what the MIME type was, but keep in mind this is just based on the extension.

 ```js
 <img src={nyafile.getFileURL("img/hakase_pfp")} />